jprystowsky/io.mapping.angularjs/README.md

 ##### Optional attributes

 * `separator:` A string like "," as in: "Moe, ..." (defaults to ',')
-* `final-separator:` A string like "and" as in "Moe, Larry, and Curly" (defaults to 'and')
+* `finalSeparator:` A string like "and" as in "Moe, Larry, and Curly" (defaults to 'and')
 * `property:` The property to look for when examining objects

 ##### Sample usage